 Looking for the best student camera for school or college?
-We've put together a guide suggesting some of the best cameras to suit any budget.
-Whether you're studying photography, arts foundation or even journalism, investing in a good camera is wise.
+We've put together a guide suggesting some of the best cameras that will suit any budget.
+Whether you're studying photography, art foundation, or even journalism, investing in a good camera is wise.

 Some students will also want to try out film and darkroom photography as part of their course – so may additionally want to check out our guides to the best film cameras (opens in new tab) and darkroom equipment (opens in new tab) around right now (most of which have to be bought secondhand).

 With all of the above in mind, here we’re examining what we reckon are the best student cameras…

 Why you can trust Digital Camera World Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.